txthinking/hancock/README.md

 ```
 Note:

-    When adding an instance, the user must be allowed to execute sudo without a password.
+    When adding an instance, the user must be allowed to execute sudo without a password!!!
     nami and joker are automatically installed when you run command for the first time on instance.

 Add instance